Close Mobile Navigation

 Receptor

-Are like tiny sensors in your body that detect and respond to signals or messages from other parts of your body.
+Are like tiny sensors in your body that detect and respond to signals from other parts of your body.

 Icon of a clipboard with a checked off list